EARLY BIRD DISCOUNTS NOW ON!

 Hiking

-3-4hrs · 12km · 320m up · 320m down
+3-4hrs · 13km · 320m up · 320m down

 Spend today exploring some of Kyoto's iconic sights as well as its lesser-known spots, while enjoying an introduction to Buddhism and Shintoism in Japanese culture – particularly relevant, given the places and trails you'll be hiking over the next few days.
-Start with a walk along the Kamogawa River up to the renowned Ginkaku-ji, also known as the Silver Pavilion.
+Start with a bike ride along the Kamogawa River up to the renowned Ginkaku-ji, also known as the Silver Pavilion.
 Built over 500 years ago, this quintessential Zen temple is nestled in Kyoto's eastern mountains and is surrounded by sublime Japanese gardens dotted with ponds and moss.
 Next, take a short but steep hike up Mount Daimonji-yama, from where you’ll enjoy a great panoramic view of the city.
 On your way back to the hotel, walk along Philosopher’s Path, particularly scenic during the cherry blossom season.
 Back in town, the afternoon is yours for you to choose your own adventure – however active or relaxing you want it to be.
 Later on, don't miss a visit to the historic Gion area of town, where you might spot a geisha or two.

 Day 6